|

 into the dish, making it easier to coax out the subtle flavors.
 Notes of smoked paprika and saffron hint at a bouillabaisse,

 and juicy nuggets of shellfish bring briny goodness, but it is the subtle depth of the broth that brings thoughts of beauty.
+In Steele's mind, such Mediterranean beauty seems to always appear secretively -- composed boldly, but with that sly hint

 of shyness that makes us love them more.
 Entrees follow the plot: Medallions of lamb ($22) get a char on the grill and a bed